ShafaqArshad/Test-Course-Dev-7/Go Docker Course/Go Learning Path Test/Go Docker Scenarioo 2/scenario.md

-title: Go Docker Scenario 2
+title: Go Docker Scenarioo 2
 description: Understanding python and go scenaarios for testing the description of lp python
 time: 25 minutes
 steps: